Organizations, like organisms, have embedded mechanisms of survival, of growth and also of self-sabotage.

 These are 3 self-sabotage systems to be aware of:

 Internal infighting is a potential feature of any complex organization, business or not.
 We see the caricature of this, and its high cost, in political parties or social movements.
-Usually we see the features of the inner civil war in the papers headlines or television screens.
-Often it triggers in you a feeling of ‘how stupid can these people be? they are killing it’.
+Usually we see the features of the inner civil war in newspaper headlines or on our television screens.
+Often it triggers in us a feeling of ‘how stupid can these people be? they are killing it’.
 And sometimes they do.
 In business organizations the mechanics of inner civil war are the same.
-The ones that worry me most are those that do not have 100% visibility: the hidden turf wars, the passive-aggressive reactions between corporate functions, the by design unhelpful collaboration, the cynical comments expressed in the corridor, men’s room and ladies room, by perhaps senior people, against senior people.
+The ones that worry me most are those that do not have 100% visibility: the hidden turf wars, the passive-aggressive reactions between corporate functions, the by design unhelpful collaboration, the cynical comments expressed in the corridor, restrooms, by perhaps senior people, against senior people.

 For any functional or aligned, serious Leadership Team I meet in my consulting work, there will be four or five dysfunctional ones.
 Most of them look like juxtapositions of people reporting to somebody, but not a single entity ‘collective leadership’ type.
 It’s a journey, though.
 You don’t achieve high levels of sophisticated leadership in a week.
 But you have to work on it.
 I don’t have a big problem encountering dysfunctional leadership teams but I do worry when six months later they have not moved a bit.
 Or it seems they have via multiple changes and ‘musical chairs’.